We invite you to celebrate Dr. Ruth's years of service to the Y and to support and continue our legacy of welcoming immigrants.

 We will celebrate Dr. Ruth’s 50 years of volunteer service to the Y as Board Member and past President as well as her German Jewish journey.
 Her journey has not been an easy one; Ruth’s survival and resilience is symbolic of our Washington Heights community.

 During wave after wave of immigration to the United States, Washington Heights and Inwood became a destination for refugees fleeing from wars, escaping oppressive regimes or seeking better lives.
 In the Y’s earliest years, our major focus was the resettlement of refugees from WWI and WWII.
 Many German, Austrian, and other European Jews fled their countries and settled in Washington Heights.
 Later, Russian Jews arrived to escape a totalitarian regime.
 The world turned its back on the Jews.
 By migrating to our shores, they hoped to create new lives.
 In rapid order they made Washington Heights their home, and contributed to the community around them.
-As the Washington Heights and Inwood community continued to change, the Y opened its doors to its newer residents, many of whom also were refugees escaping repressive regimes or just seeking opportunity and a new life.
+As the Washington Heights and Inwood community continued to change, the Y opened its doors to its newer residents, mostly Dominicans, many of whom also were refugees and immigrants escaping repressive regimes or just seeking opportunity and a new life.
 Our model of inclusion and the embrace of plurality while retaining Jewish values has made us a stronger and more dynamic institution.

 SUPPORT AND CONTINUE OUR LEGACY